sharpsports/assessments/README.md

 All of the betslips have a risk amount of $1, except for bet `FILL THIS IN` which has a risk of $5.55.
 All of the betslips are pending, you do not need to be concerned with the status, outcome or profit for any betslip.

-**Totals**
+**Totals (Straight)**
-- `16289866`: Colorado Rockies @ Atlanta Braves - Total
+- `16289866`: Colorado Rockies @ Atlanta Braves - Full Game Total
-- `16290017`: New York Giants @ Washington Football Team - Total
+- `16290017`: New York Giants @ Washington Football Team - Full Game Total
 - `16290128`: New York Giants @ Washington Football Team - First Half Total

-**Spreads**
+**Spreads (Straight)**
 - `16290095`: New York Giants @ Washington Football Team - First Half Spread
 - Run Lines - both sides of an MLB bet
 - Point Spreads - both sides of an NFL bet

-**Moneylines**
+**Moneylines (Straight)**
 - `16290489`: 3-leg moneyline parlay (New York Yankees @ Baltimore Orioles, St. Louis Cardinals @ New York Mets,Colorado Rockies @ Atlanta Braves)

-**Player Totals (Props)**
+**Player Totals (Prop)**
 - `16290304`: Jose Urquidy Player Strikeouts Total
 - `16290192`: Taylor Heinicke Player Passing Yards Total
 - `16290219`: Terry McLauren Player Recieveing Yards Total

-**Futures**
+**Unhandled Bets**
 - `16290418`: Kansas City Cheifs Superbowl Future
+- First touchdown scorer prop
+- Some other weird prop

 ### Parsing

-Note: A betslip contains accounting information of a wager and may contain several bets/legs that make up the wager as a whole.
+A betslip contains accounting information of a wager and may contain several bets/legs that make up the wager as a whole.
 Bet and leg can be used interchangably; the sportsbook calls it a leg and SharpSports calls it a bet.
 From here on out we will only refer to betslips and associated bets.

 The goal of the `parseBets` function is to take the raw data provided and translate each bet of each betslip in the list to a dictionary with the following values: